Lambda7-del/live2d-vits-chatting-bot/README.md

 # gpt
 ## intro
 Key part of chatting-bot.
 Now chatgpt-turbo from openai is used.
 An **api-key** of openai is needed to connect chatgpt-turbo to build a chatting system.
 And due to region, connection might not be built.
 (So how to connect to chatgpt?It is hard to explain.
 Even though I explain, some may still not understand.
 If I explain, and you get it, then explaination is not needed).

+The api-key here is useless, save effective api-key in /chatGpt/openai_api_key.json

 This module probably would be changed because chatgpt may become expensive in the future.

 ## env
 1. python 3.9.16